Doing Business with the SFMTA

 - Only existing for-profit “Small Business Concerns,” as defined by the Small Business Act and Small Business Administration (SBA) regulations may be certified.
 DBE applicants are first subject to the applicable small business size standards of the SBA.

-- The Personal Net Worth (PNW) of each socially and economically disadvantaged owner must not exceed $1,320,000, excluding the individual’s ownership interest in the applicant firm and the equity in his/her primary residence.
+- The Personal Net Worth (PNW) of each socially and economically disadvantaged owner must not exceed $1.32M excluding the individual’s ownership interest in the applicant firm and the equity in the owner's primary residence.

 - or -